HL7/davinci-crd/input/pagecontent/implementation.md

 CRD servers will need to support these clinical terminologies or map them to internally used billing terminologies when determining decision support results.
 Even when the code on an order *is* a billing code such as CPT, the interpretation is different.
 Having a CPT code on an order does not guarantee that the same CPT code will appear on the eventual claim.
 CRD servers will need to map "order billing codes" to "potential claim billing codes" in the same manner as they map clinical codes.

-In situations where CRD clients are aware of the likely billing codes at the time of ordering, they **MAY** send these codes as additional CodeableConcept.coding repetitions to assist in server processing.
-If using CPT, note the ability to convey CPT modifier codes via post-coordination as described in the [Using CPT](https://terminology.hl7.org/CPT.html) page on terminology.hl7.org.
+§impl-3?^crd-client^exchange:In situations where CRD clients are aware of the likely billing codes at the time of ordering, they **MAY** send these codes as additional CodeableConcept.coding repetitions to assist in server processing.§ If using CPT, note the ability to convey CPT modifier codes via post-coordination as described in the [Using CPT](https://terminology.hl7.org/CPT.html) page on terminology.hl7.org.
 However, payers cannot depend on such additional codings being present.
 Mappings will be required.

 This guide does not define how mappings between "ordered" codes and "potential resulting billing codes" are produced.
 Ideally, such mappings would be informed by payer knowledge of what sorts of claims typically result from orders of a particular type.
 In some cases, the mappings could vary based on performing organization or practitioner.
 Mappings will need to evolve as clinical and billing practices evolve and as the clinical and billing terminologies change.